HOW EMBRACE CREATIVES CAME TO BE AND WHERE WE’RE GOING…

 Engagement is WAY down and I’m trying not to stress.
 We’re still young and I’m still grasping what EC “is” to people… That’s the key question and I’m getting different but similar answers.

 EC launched our first art call!
-We’re going to showcase artist’s work, online each month with the Best-in-Show being exhibited in a brick-n-mortar gallery somewhere in metro Detroit at the end of the year.
+We’re going to showcase artist’s work, online each month with the Best-in-Show being exhibited in a brick-n-mortar gallery somewhere in metro Detroit.
 This will give us the opportunity to promote more artists, makers and designers to buyers and collectors.

 Discussing the time and cost to fix the newsfeed and build a gallery page.
 Because I”m still not making money from EC, everything comes out of my own pocket.
 Lacy, our EC Ambassador is weighing in as she’s a UX/UI designer.
 Love our EC Ambassadors… they are super heroes to me. 🙂